Bgood12/PathfinderCampaignNotes/Act 1 - Talking to Coconuts/Locations/Prick Berries.md

-There is a large grove of thorny vines on the river bank here with intimidating 4 inch red needles.
+There is a large grove of thorny vines on the river bank here with intimidating 4 inch red needles, whose shadows dance on the ground.
+This thicket's tangled mass stretches like a natural barricade.

+Sensory: The wind rustling the vines creating an unsettling sound almost like whispering.

 This patch of needles is 30 feet thick and counts as difficult terrain.
 The first time that a creature moves through the needles on a turn it must make a DC 12 Reflex saving throw or be pricked by a needle.
 Once pricked a creature must make a DC 15 Fortitude saving throw or increase its sickened level by 1 for 24 hours as it develops a painful rash.